vicentepese/ancestry_imputation/README.md

 ## Utils

+### `parse_superpopulations.R`

+This function is designed to parse the 1000 Genome superpopulations based on the  [Associated Data](ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/phase3).
+The function does not need to be ran, given that superpopulations have been provided in the pipeline and are located in the *Resources* folder.

 ## Warnings and Future Work

 The pipeline does not currently support flipping variants.
 Multiallelic and flipped variants are removed.